Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Tractable DN-OPF with Robust Feasibility and Stability Guarantees

-where $G_k=P\left(D\diag\{\delta^{v0}_k\}\right) + \left(D\diag\{\delta^{v0}_k\}\right)^\top P$, $\delta^{v0}_k$ is a vertex of $\Delta^0$, and $\beta = 1/\alpha$.
-Problem~\eqref{eq:prob_gevp} is a quasi-convex problem that can be efficiently solved~ \cite{boyd2004convex}.
-Additionally, for a given $\Delta^0$,~\eqref{eq:prob_gevp} only requires knowledge of the system matrix $A$, which is based on the network topology and electrical parameters that are usually fixed.
-Hence,~\eqref{eq:prob_gevp} can be solved once (off-line) prior to solving multiple DN-OPF problems with different loading conditions.
-A proper initial guess can also be determined before solving the DN-OPF problem.
-One applicable choice is letting $\delta^0_j=\bar{p}_{\ell j}$.
-In many practical DC networks, the steady-state voltage levels of different buses are fairly close to each other~ \cite{john2015resistive}.
-The choice is effective when the voltage constraints are also fairly close to each other.
+With the proposed stability condition, we are equipped with a tractable method to check whether a given $\Delta$ satisfies~\eqref{eq:stab_ori}.
+We would like to find a set $\Delta$ with a larger volume, as it can be translated into a robust stability set with a larger volume as well.
+The volume of $\Delta$ is determined by its vertices, hence increasing the volume essentially involves adjusting these vertices.
+We use a line search method to accomplish this goal.

+A subsequent question concerns selecting an initial guess for $\Delta$ that reduces computational efforts in finding a larger stability set.
+Rather than arbitrarily choosing an initial guess, we make one suggestion of the initial guess that may find the largest interval stability set in a single shot.
+This guess covers the entire domain of $\delta$ with respect to all possible power flow solutions.
+The details are provided in Appendix~\ref{sect:app:set}.

+Let the initial guess set be denoted as $\Delta_0$.
+The volume of $\Delta$ can be adjusted by introducing a positive scaling factor $\alpha$ to all the vertices.
+We denote the set after adjustment as $\Delta = \alpha\Delta_0$.
+We want to find the largest $\alpha$ that satisfies the condition of Lemma~\ref{lem:LMIs}.
+This value is found by solving the following generalized eigenvalue problem (GEVP):

-Based on the discussion above, the following condition characterizes the robust stability set: \begin{prop}~ With given $\Delta^0$, if $\beta$ is a solution of~\eqref{eq:prob_gevp}, $\mathcal{V}^{s}_\ell$ defined in the following expression is a robust stability set:
+A solution that is arbitrarily close to the global optimum can be found for the GEVP problem~\eqref{eq:prob_gevp} since it is a quasi-convex problem~\cite{boyd2004convex}.
+For a solution $\alpha$ of~\eqref{eq:prob_gevp}, we are endowed with a robust stability set as described below. \begin{prop}~ Given $\Delta_0$, if $\alpha$ is a solution of~\eqref{eq:prob_gevp}, $\mathcal{V}^{s}_\ell$ defined in the following is a robust stability set:

-\end{prop} Note that the robust stability set only imposes a deterministic lower bound on each $v_{\ell k}^e$, meaning the feasibility region of~\eqref{eq:con_stab} can be approximated by half planes.
-This observation is consistent with practical experience that higher voltage levels are more preferable for maintaining stability, and thus provides implications for the design and operation of DC networks.
+where $(V^{\mathrm{s}}_{\ell k})^2 = \max\{-\bar{p}_{\ell k}/(\alpha\ubar{\delta}_k),\,-\ubar{p}_{\ell k}/(\alpha \bar{\delta}_{k})\}$. \end{prop} \begin{proof} Available in Appendix~\ref{sect:app:prop_stab} \end{proof} In Proposition~\ref{prop:stab}, we find the lower bound for the steady-state voltage to ensure robust stability.
+This bound is in line with engineering observations for DC grid stability: with larger load power, the system should be operated at higher voltage levels to reduce risks of instability.